 From 2009 until his appointment as trustee, Nobriga was one of two financial experts appointed by the Probate Court as independent audit committee members whose purpose was to assist the Kamehameha Schools Board of Trustees in fulfilling its fiduciary responsibilities.

-Nobriga joined the Queen’s Health Systems (Queen’s) as its executive vice president and chief financial officer in February 2014.
-He oversees The Queen Emma Land Company, The Queen’s Development Corporation, Endowment, Corporate Development, Corporate Planning, Finance, Treasury, Revenue Cycle, and Information Technology divisions.
+Before he joined ASB, Nobriga was executive vice president and chief financial officer at Queen’s Health Systems.
+He oversaw The Queen Emma Land Company, The Queen’s Development Corporation, Endowment, Corporate Development, Corporate Planning, Finance, Treasury, Revenue Cycle, and Information Technology divisions.

 Prior to joining the executive team, Nobriga served as a trustee of the Queen’s board where he served as chairperson of the Finance Committee and as a member of the Endowment and Audit Committees.